mnemnion/JLpeg.jl/README.md

 ## Interface

-The API of JLpeg hews closely to [Lpeg](http://www.inf.puc-rio.br/~roberto/lpeg/), with several extensions and refinements.
+The API of JLpeg hews closely to [Lpeg](http://www.inf.puc-rio.br/~roberto/lpeg/), with several extensions, refinements, and a more natively Julian character.

 The basic operations are as follows:

 | Operator                | Description                                                 |
 | ----------------------- | ----------------------------------------------------------- |